sgrottel/checkouts-overview/doc/manual.md

 ![Scanning Dialog](screenshot-scan.png)

-### Everything
+In the left panel you specify the search options.

+You can select a search provider:
+* `Everything`
+* `File System`

-Scan with [Everything](https://www.voidtools.com/) will scan all your NTFS disks with light speed fast performance.
+[Everything](https://www.voidtools.com/) will scan all your NTFS disks with light-speed fast performance.
 You need to have Everything installed, and the Everything service needs to be running.

-Just click `[Search with Everything]` and be amazed how quick it is.

-### File System Scan
-Scan with Filesystem manually iterates through your file system, starting from the specified root directory.
+Alternatively, iterative through your `file system` with OS-built-in functions.
+This method can be very slow.

+You need to specify a starting root directory for your scan.
+Enter the root directory path, or browse for a path using the `...` button.
 Any existing directory path is a valid starting point.
 All subdirectories within this path will be scanned.
-This method works on all file systems and all disk types, including network drives.
-But, this method can be very slow.

-Enter the root directory path, or browse for a path using the `...` button.
-Then click `[Start Search File System]` button.
-A progress dialog will appear, summarizing the repositories found so far, and offering you an option to abort the search process.
+If you leave the `search root` blank and use `Everything`, then all NTFS disks will be searched.

+You can specify several ignore sub-strings.
+All potentially found paths to repository clones, which contain one of those strings (case insensitive), will not be included in the results.

+Finally, you can specify if you want to `decent into checkout sub-directories` of found repository clones.

+The right panel shows all results after a successful scan.
+You can select the paths you want to add to your collection.
+The buttons at the top help with manipulating the selction quickly.

+Hit `Apply` to add the found and selected paths as entries to your collection.

 ## Settings